Aakash Repeater Courses

 Answer:

 In animals, chemical coordination takes place through the hormones secreted by the endocrine gland.
 It can also be done by the nervous system, which is called the endocrine system.
-Endocrine glands secrete hormones directly into the bloodstream that directly reach the specific cells.
+Endocrine glands secrete hormones directly into the bloodstream, which directly reach the specific cells.
 These cells act according to the information that particular hormones carry.

 Q.2.
-Why is the use of iodized salt advisable?
+Why is the use of iodised salt advisable?

 Answer:

-Thyroid glands need iodine to produce the thyroxine hormone which, controls the metabolic activities in our body such as the metabolism of carbohydrates, fats protein etc. Also, due to a lack of thyroxin a disease called goitre is caused.
+Thyroid glands need iodine to produce the thyroxine hormone, which controls the metabolic activities in our body, such as the metabolism of carbohydrates, fats, proteins, etc. Also, due to a lack of thyroxine, a disease called goitre is caused.

 That's why it advised using iodised salts.